agentmishra/wordpress_external_login_plugin/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Prevent password change e-mail coming through when a users details are updated in WordPress in the External Login flow
+* Add feature to block users based on their role
+* Fix for the admin area form on repeater items
+* Fix a nested function error that appeared for some users

 = 1.5.0 =
 * Add feature to exclude users based on another field in the database
 * Add feature to get multiple roles from the external database roles field (Requires additional plugin for admin manipulation)